-Optiphen Plus - Optiphen Plus is our brand new water-soluble, paraben- and formaldehyde-free preservative.
+Optiphen Plus – Optiphen Plus is a water-soluble, paraben- and formaldehyde-free preservative.
 You can use Optiphen Plus in any recipe your are using water in and it helps to protect against bacteria, mold growth and even yeast!
 Usage rate: .75-1.5% of the total weight of the recipe and must be used at temperatures lower than 176 degrees.

 Phenonip – Phenonip is a liquid preservative that helps to suppress the full range of microbial growth in your cremes, lotions, salt scrubs, dusting powders and liquid soap bases.
 When making products at a higher temperature, this is going to be the preservative you are going to want to use.
 Usage rate: .5-1% of the total weight of the recipe and must be used at temperatures lower than 200 degrees.